 The grieving process starts as soon as bad news is given; families may experience overwhelming grief with many describing a rollercoaster of emotions.
 As their child’s condition deteriorates and more bad news is given, parents may become increasingly traumatised.
 In other cases families or individuals members may remain in denial of a child’s deterioration.

-Bad news is bad news, the strategy use to deliver it however can significantly impact on a families coping.
-Guidance can be found in Section 2 of the Toolkit, Communicating in Palliative Care where other additional strategies are suggested for supporting children and families
+Bad news is bad news, the strategy used to deliver it however can significantly impact on a families coping.
+Guidance can be found in Section 2 of the Toolkit, Communicating in Palliative Care where other additional strategies are suggested for supporting children and their families.

 The diagnosis of a life limited condition will change a family’s life forever.

-Their experience may include
+Their experience may include:

 Anger, shock and disbelief at what is happening.